janthurau/GMailinator/README.md

 # GMailinator

 Adds Gmail-esque keyboard shorcuts to Mail.app.
 This is still very much a work in progress.
-Tested with Mail for OS X Sierra.
+Tested with Mail for OS X Catalina.

 ## Supported Shortcuts